hishamop/ddp/README.md

 # CROptim
-A new tool box to solve non-linear analysis problems
+A new tool box to solve non-linear analysis problems. sample changes for learning.